whitepineblog/whitepineblog.github.io/src/contents/articles/2015-04-02-Singularity/index.md

 Self replicating nano-tech will be a game changer, the ability to assemble and create whatever elements we desire for a very low price will change how we access resources.
 If we can arrange the elements, proteins, amino-acids to create what we want it will change industry, food creation and more.

 Ray is now the head of engineering at google who have recently purchased a slew of interesting companies including Deepmind and Boston Dynamics.
 The book was written a decade ago and today we are getting closer then ever.
-Speech recognition is better, IBM's Watson is amazing, pattern recognition algorithims are much better and self driving cars work, just waiting for legislation/insurance decisions.
+Speech recognition is better, IBM's Watson is amazing, pattern recognition algorithms are much better and self driving cars work, just waiting for legislation/insurance decisions.
 Good VR are almost here from Valve, Sony, Facebook and the AR glasses from Microsoft look useful.

 I think the future is going to get more exciting.